-- To provide the services you request / we offer/fulfil our contractual obligations
+To provide the services you request / we offer/fulfill our contractual obligations

-- To comply with our legal obligations and for the establishment, exercise or defence of legal claims
+To comply with our legal obligations and for the establishment, exercise or defense of legal claims.

 Like any organisation, we are required to comply with many laws and regulations.
 We will, where necessary, use our personal data to the extent required to enable us to comply with these requirements and our legal and regulatory obligations.
 For example, to meet our data protection obligations to verify your identity and ensure your contact details are correct, to resolve any disputes, for the detection, investigation and prevention of crime, to offer priority service for at risk and vulnerable clients such as those where there is a safeguarding concern.